John Bathgate

-John Bathgate (10 August 1809 – 21 September 1886) was a 19th-century New Zealand politician, and Minister of Justice and Commissioner of Stamps from 1872 to 1874.
+John Bathgate (10 August 1809 – 21 September 1886) was a New Zealand politician, and Minister of Justice and Commissioner of Stamps from 1872 to 1874.

 Life

 Bathgate was born in Edinburgh in 1809.
 While a boy, the family moved to Peebles where his father had a teaching position.
 After school, he went to West Scotland to act as a private secretary and then to Edinburgh for an apprenticeship.
 At age 33, he married Miss Anderson.
 After her death, he married Miss McLaren.
 He had three sons, nine daughters, and (at the time of his death) 27 grandchildren.

 In his early 30s, Bathgate became town clerk in Peebles.
 Bathgate was the principal promoter of the Peebles Railway.

 He was chosen by English backers as manager for the new Bank of Otago and emigrated to New Zealand within months.
 There was a great depression during the mid-1860s and Bathgate had lost money to the Commercial Banking Co., and had allowed the Southland Provincial Council to overdraw well beyond the agreed limit.
 These events put an end to Bathgate's banking career.

 From June 1871 to November 1872, he served on the Executive Council of the Otago Province.